sangjela/RaspberryPiSt7789nLED/README.md

 % git push -u origin main
 ```

-## ● if run main, normaly show this way...
+## ● if run some .py, normaly you can see this way...
 * https://youtu.be/GG_GYbkBK88

 ### .py list